1980 United States Senate election in Washington

 The 1980 United States Senate election in Washington was held on November 4, 1980.
 Longtime incumbent Democratic U.S. Senator Warren Magnuson, the Senate President pro tempore, ran for a seventh term in office but lost re-election to Republican State Attorney General Slade Gorton.
 Magnuson was the most senior U.S. senator to lose re-election until Ted Stevens' defeat in 2008.
 Gorton was one of the dozen Republicans who beat Democrats to seize control of the Senate fueled by Ronald Reagan's landslide victory.
-This was the only time since 1926 that Republicans won Washington's Class 3 Senate seat and after losing re-election to this seat in 1986, Gorton later won Washington's other Senate seat in 1988 and 1994 before losing re-election again in 2000.
-This was the first time since 1926 that Republicans won the Class 3 Senate seat in Washington.
+As of 2026, this was the only time since 1926 that Republicans won Washington's Class 3 Senate seat, and after losing re-election to this seat in 1986, Gorton later won Washington's other Senate seat in 1988 and 1994 before losing re-election again in 2000.

 Background

 Heading into the 1980 election cycle, Magnuson entered the campaign with certain advantages.
 One such advantage was his seniority, a theme he ran heavily on in his 1974 campaign.
 In the following years, his status grew, with him becoming head of the powerful Senate Appropriations Committee upon the death of its chairman John L. McClellan.
 Furthermore, Magnuson had not faced a close contest since 1962, and heading into the election, Magnuson was largely seen as the favorite.
 However, the national environment of 1980 heavily favored Republicans, meaning many seats were set to be vulnerable.

 Magnuson's challenger was Slade Gorton, the three-term incumbent Attorney General of Washington.
 Before that, he was a State Representative who rose to become Majority Leader of the Washington House of Representatives.
 Gorton was Magnuson's first challenger to hold a statewide office since 1956 when he faced former Governor Arthur B. Langlie.
 However, Magnuson was still a fixture of Washington state politics, and Gorton faced long odds.